Alii2121/AWS_LAB_2-3/README.md

 ![Screenshot from 2023-01-04 21-29-18](https://user-images.githubusercontent.com/103090890/210637772-3d6946d1-cf04-491b-9887-dbbbbcf51e30.png)

-## Then SSH into teh Jump Host with the key then use the Jump host to SSH to another
+## Then SSH into the Jump Host with the key then use the Jump host to SSH to another

 # Thank You !